discordjs/guide/guide/popular-topics/permissions.md

 ### Checking for permissions

-The Permissions object features the `.has()` method allowing an easy way to check flags in a Permissions bitfield.
+The Permissions object features the `.has()` method allowing an easy way to check flags in a Permissions bit field.
 The `.has()` method takes two parameters.
 The first being either a permission number, single flag or an array of permission numbers and flags, the second being a boolean (true or false) indicating if you want to allow the `ADMINISTRATOR` permission to override (defaults to true).

-Let's say you want to know if the decimal bitfield representation `268550160` has `MANAGE_CHANNELS` referenced:
+Let's say you want to know if the decimal bit field representation `268550160` has `MANAGE_CHANNELS` referenced:

 ```js
 const Discord = require('discord.js');